usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

-In addition to the general requirements for accessible automobile spaces, ADAAG requires that at least one of every eight accessible parking spaces have adequate adjacent space for a van lift to be deployed.Each such space must have a sign indicating that it is van-accessible, but it is not to be reserved exclusively for vans.
+In addition to the general requirements for accessible automobile spaces, ADAAG requires that at least one of every eight accessible parking spaces have adequate adjacent space for a van lift to be deployed.
+Each such space must have a sign indicating that it is van-accessible, but it is not to be reserved exclusively for vans.

 Alternatively, &quot;universal parking,&quot; in which all spaces can accommodate van widths,